google/simhospital/docs/get-started.md

     docker pull gcr.io/my-cool-repo/simhospital
     ```

-### Run in Docker
+## Run in Docker

-Docker Simulated Hospital images already have all the paths configured, so you
-do not need any extra flags.
+Follow these steps to run Simulated Hospital in a Docker container:

 1. Get a Simulated Hospital Docker image.
 You can either
     [create a Docker image from your local code](#create-docker-image), or